WE DO IT RIGHT, RIGHT NOW!

 Many of us have run into this problem before!
-You come back to your car and realize there is a puddle of mysterious liquid pooling under it.
-This is not a good sign for your car and usually, it is a sign of a fluid leak.
-The fluid can be anything from engine oil to power steering fluid.
-Speed Wrench has created a list to help you identify exactly what is leaking from your car.
+You come back to your car and realize there is a puddle of mysterious liquid pooling under it and think to yourself “What is leaking from my car?”.
+This is not a good sign for your car and usually, it is a sign of a fluid leak which can usually lead to future issues.
+The fluid can be anything from engine oil, which is crucial to internal components, to power steering fluid which is essential to smooth steering operation.
+Speed Wrench not only understands the confusion as well as the irritation that comes with trying to diagnose these issues.
+This is why we have created a list to help you identify exactly what is leaking from your car.
+This guide can help you pinpoint the issue and possible meaning of your fluid leak.
+Regular attention to detail and maintenance can prevent issues and ensure that you keep on top of your vehicles conditions.

 Your car is an intricate piece of machinery that uses many fluids to help it run efficiently.